Master of Business Administration (MBA)

 All MBA students will complete three core courses that address business processes and skills fundamental to Creighton’s Jesuit and values-based mission.
 Creighton’s MBA program emphasizes how business leaders apply sound and coherent ethical principles to serve its stakeholders and society for the common good.
 To support this emphasis, all MBA students complete the following courses:

 - MBA 775 Business Policy and Managerial Action

 All MBA students will work with the Graduate Business Programs office to develop a plan of study reflecting the students’ academic and work backgrounds, business competencies, and career goals.
 Plans of Study will consist of courses from the Functional Core and/or from an extensive list of Concentration courses.
 The relative emphasis of a student’s plan of study on each of these areas will depend on each student’s academic and business background.

 Students who are new to the study of business because they hold neither an undergraduate degree in business nor have extensive business work experience may be required to take some or all of the functional core classes.
 Taking these classes and the core MBA courses will lead to a general competency in most areas of business.
 Students who hold undergraduate business degrees or have extensive business experience may elect to take one or more of these courses with the approval of the Associate Dean for Graduate Business Program’s office or may elect to move directly to concentration courses.

 - MBA 761 Marketing Management

-- ITM 731 Information Systems Management
+- BIA 731 Information Systems Management

 All MBA students will complete the balance of their 33 hours from concentration courses available in all of the functional areas.
 These business courses cover advanced topics in all areas of business including accounting, finance, economics, information technology, marketing, and management.
 To ensure appropriate breadth and depth: